Chika (rapper): Music

+2016–2018: Social media career and freestyles

 Chika first gained widespread attention following an Instagram post from November 9, 2016, the day after the 2016 United States presidential election.
 In the video, she covers herself in pale foundation, saying "African-American?
 Never felt that, never heard of that, never tasted that, never smelled that".
 Early in 2017, she created the #EgoChallenge, using the Beyoncé song of that title to promote body positivity and self-love.
 That year she also released a Pride-themed remix of Ed Sheeran's "Shape of You".
-On June 4, 2017 she released an independent EP of poetry called Full Bloom.
+On June 4, 2017, she released an independent EP of poetry called Full Bloom.

 In 2018, Chika went viral for a freestyle addressed at Kanye West over West's own "Jesus Walks" beat.
 The freestyle concerned West's support for Donald Trump and caught the attention of Jada Pinkett Smith, Sean "Diddy" Combs, and Erykah Badu.
 She later released a freestyle dedicated to Nia Wilson.
 In August 2018, she featured on Rachel Crow's single "Coulda Told Me".